top of page

 Gracie my pug on top of Tank the sulcata

-The most important thing to ensure a healthy and happy sulcata tortoise is the enclosure, without a proper enclosure your baby sulcata will become sluggish and lose their appetite.
+The most important thing to ensure a healthy and happy sulcata is the enclosure!
+Without a proper enclosure your tort will become sluggish, lose their appetite and it goes downhill from there.

-For the enclosure itself anything from a wooden tortoise house, glass tank or plastic tote works as long as you can get the proper conditions inside of them.
-For a baby sulcata tortoise I recommend a minimum enclosure size of 2ft by 3ft, with an enclosure this size you'll probably need to begin upgrading your tortoise between 1 and 2 years old or when it's 6 inches.
-For a full grown sulcata an enclosure of 10ft by 10ft will suffice but the more room the better.
+For a baby the enclosure itself can be anything like a wooden tortoise house, glass tank or plastic tote, as long as you can get the proper conditions inside of them.
+I recommend a minimum enclosure size of 2ft by 3ft, with an enclosure this size you'll probably need to begin upgrading your tortoise between 1 and 2 years old or when it's 6 inches.
+For a full grown sully an enclosure of 10ft by 10ft will suffice but the more room the better.
+I recommend keeping them outdoors (fenced in of course) if weather permits (We'll get back to this).

 After you have decided what you will use for your enclosure, the next step is the substrate.
 My favorite substrate for my tortoises and most of my other reptiles is cypress mulch.
-I usually lay an inch of organic top soil under the cypress mulch to hold humidity a bit better.
-Another great addition although not necessary is sphagnum moss or any other type of reptile safe moss available to you.
-I always put a moist ball of moss on the cooler side of the enclosure, to raise humidity for all the tortoise.
+I usually lay an inch of organic topsoil under the cypress mulch to hold humidity a bit better but it is not necessary.
+Another great addition is sphagnum moss or any other type of reptile safe moss available to you.
+I always put a moist ball of moss on the cooler side of the enclosure, to raise humidity for baby tortoises.

 How to care for sulcata tortoise enclosure. food water hydration supplies..
 Baby sulcata tortoises in Miami Florida for sale.
 Care guides, tortoise food diets, tortoise and reptile supplies available African spurred thighed tortoises for sale online by shadowsreptiles.com

-Tortoises need a place or two for hiding to feel comfortable in their homes.
+Tortoises need a place or two for hiding to feel comfortable.
 There are many options to use as hides.
 I've used roof tiles, plastic reptile hides, boxes, plant pots and pretty much anything that creates a low roof over the torts.
+Make sure it is secure so it doesn't fall on them.

 The last 2 things you'll need inside of your enclosure other than your baby sulcata tortoise is the food and water bowl.
 For a food bowl any low bowl or flat surface will work.
-I like to use tiles, or flat rocks as food bowl for tortoises because its easiest for them to get on to.
-For the water a shallow bowl is important because you won't want your baby tortoise to be able to drown in it.
+I like to use tiles, or flat rocks for feeding tortoises because it's easiest for them to get on to and helps trim their beaks.
+A shallow water dish is important because you won't want your baby tortoise to be able to flip and possibly drown in it.
 For my larger tortoises I use ceramic plant pot saucers and for my babies I prefer to soak them, more on that later.

 How to care for sulcata tortoise enclosure. food water hydration supplies..
 Baby sulcata tortoises in Miami Florida for sale.
 Care guides, tortoise food diets, tortoise and reptile supplies available African spurred thighed tortoises for sale online by shadowsreptiles.com